asmita-8/HistonePTMs-in-ageing/README.md

    d. discretise_rounded_values.py : Asign value one to the nucleosome where histone PTM is present and 0 where its absent.
 Input file is bins_for_all_genes.csv where each genes length has been divided into 200 base pair regions(1 nucleosome).
 Runs one PTM at a time.
    e. concatenate.py : Finally concatenate all the PTM discretised values into one csv file.

+2. Bit Error Rate
+   a. ber.py : Calculates the BER between two samples and plots histogram for all genes.